Windokk/Pulse/README.md

 ## How to build editor app :

-Run build.bat or build
+Run build.bat or build.sh

-This will compile CMakeLists everything in root : the engine, the editor app, the editor module, and a basic game module
+This will compile CMakeLists everything in root : the engine, the editor app, the editor module, and a basic game module (with the game app)

-(As of october 2025, the editor module will try to find Qt6 at : "C:/Qt/6.9.2/mingw_64/lib/cmake/Qt6/" on Windows and "")
+(As of october 2025, the editor module will try to find Qt6 at : "C:/Qt/6.9.2/mingw_64/lib/cmake/Qt6/" on Windows)

-## FEATURES
+## FEATURES IMPLEMENTED

-### Rendering
+### Forward Renderer

-- PBR shaders/materials
+- PBR shaders/materials (transparency support (transparent & masked))
 - Light system : Directionnal, Spot, Point
 - Shadow maps : Directionnal CSM, PCF (for all shadow maps)
 - Model component (ECS)